Throughout most of the universe, chemistry as we know it barely ever happens.

 Almost the entire universe is dark, cold, and empty space, far from the heat and light of stars or geothermal activity.
-Molecules lie frozen on asteroids or floating in gas clouds, too cold and far away from each other to interact.
+Molecules lie frozen on asteroids or suspended in gas clouds, too cold and far away from each other to interact.

 On the stars that speckle the universe, temperatures are so hot that almost all connections between molecules are broken down as soon as they form.
-Stars are energetic but as a consequence are made up of relatively simple stuff.
+Stars are extremely energetic but as a consequence are made up of relatively simple stuff.

 Surrounding many stars are planets and moons, making up just a tiny fragment of the universe’s mass.

 Chemistry is the study of atoms, molecules, and how they interact with each other, and it’s here in this fraction of a fraction of the universe that temperatures can be right for molecules to combine and create chemical interactions as we know them.